Clan MacMillan: Origins

 The Chiefs of Clan MacMillan descended from an ancient Royal House as well as from the Orders of the Celtic Church.
 An Irish Prince, Saint Columba, in the 6th century, established his church on Iona.
 This became the cradle of Christianity in Gaelic Scotland.
 Priests were permitted to marry by the Columban Church although it faced increased pressure after the arrival of Queen Margaret of Scotland.
 Under Margaret, more European practices were introduced.
 Alexander I of Scotland tried to integrate the two traditions by appointing Cormac, who was a Columban, as Bishop of Dunkeld.
 One of Cormac's sons was Gillie Chriosd, which means Servant of Christ, who was the ancestor of the MacMillans.

 Celtic priests had a distinctive tonsure: They shaved the front of their heads unlike the Romans, who shaved a ring around the crown.
-The Celtic tonsure was described as that of St. John, which is rendered in Scottish Gaelic as Mhaoil-Iain.
-MacMillan is therefore son of one who bore the tonsure of St John.
+The Celtic tonsure was described as that of St. John, John being Iain in Scottish Gaelic.
+Mac Mhaoil Iain translates as "son of Bald-Iain", i.e. son of one who bore the tonsure of St John.
 However the Lochaber branch of Clan MacMillan preferred an alternative form: MacGillemhaoil which means son of the tonsured servant.

 When David I of Scotland abolished the Mormaer of Moray, the Clan MacMillan appears to have settled on the shores of Loch Arkaig in Lochaber along with Norman Knights who also settled in the area.